 - Suffered a permanent and total disability, or

-- Living in a nursing home for long-term care because of disability, or
+- Living in an Indiana nursing home for long-term care because of disability, or

 - Receiving Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI)